New Jersey Medicaid

 Who runs NJ FamilyCare day-to-day?

-Four managed care organizations currently serve NJ FamilyCare enrollees: Aetna Better Health of New Jersey, Horizon NJ Health (the Blue Cross Blue Shield of NJ Medicaid plan), UnitedHealthcare Community Plan of New Jersey, and WellCare of New Jersey.
+Five managed care organizations currently serve NJ FamilyCare enrollees: Aetna Better Health of New Jersey, Fidelis Care, Horizon NJ Health, UnitedHealthcare Community Plan, and Wellpoint (formerly Amerigroup New Jersey).
 Plan availability depends on your county.
 When you enroll, you select one of the plans available in your area — and that plan handles your doctor referrals, prior authorizations, and care coordination.

 County Boards of Social Services handle in-person applications and ongoing case management across all 21 New Jersey counties.
 If you prefer a face-to-face meeting or need help with your application, your county board is the right starting point.